ryanberckmans/mudslinger/README.md

 The Aarchon Web Client is a web based MUD client for Aarchon MUD.
-It consists of a Node.js/Express web server and a HTML/CSS/Javascript frontend.
+It consists of a Node.js / Express web server and a HTML/CSS/Javascript frontend.

 The Node.js server makes telnet connections to the target host/port and acts as a telnet proxy for the frontend application.